grjte/groundmist-sync/README.md

-# ATProto Local Sync
+# Groundmist Personal Sync Server

-A local server for syncing with the AT Protocol (Bluesky) using OAuth authentication.
+A personal sync server for syncing automerge documents using the ATProto identity to sync across devices.

 ## Setup